jiaxuan-profile/studymind/README.md

 - Performance insights and trends
 - Focus time analytics and productivity metrics

+### 🎯 Concept Mastery System
+- **3-Tier Mastery Classification**:
+  - 🟢 Mastered (≥70%): Used as foundation for new questions
+  - 🟡 Developing (30-70%): Targeted with focused practice
+  - 🔴 Struggling (<30%): Flagged for remedial attention
+- **Adaptive Question Weights**:
+  - Higher frequency of developing concept questions
+  - Gradual reintroduction of struggling concepts

 ## Database Setup

 All database migrations are located in the `supabase/migrations/` folder.
 Execute them in order to set up the complete database schema: